glennhenry/cs-notes/docs/compilers-and-programming-languages/05-semantic-analysis/semantic-analysis.md

 ##### Synthesize Attributes

 ![Attribute evaluation](./attribute-evaluation.png)
-Source : Book 2 page 169
+Source: Book 2 page 169

 For this particular example, the flow of evaluation is bottom-to-up.
 We call attribute that are computed and passed up the parse tree from child nodes to parent nodes as **synthesizes attributes**.